Strophostyles leiosperma (Trailing Pea)

 Neither Trailing Pea or the closely related Wild Bean (Strophostyles helvola) are frequently encountered in general and when you do run across them it's likely just a random plant here or there.
 On the site where I've encountered this species its appearance from year to year is widely scattered over the area.

 Please visit our sponsors

 Where to buy native seed and plants ↓

-Photos courtesy Peter M. Dziuk taken at Rice Creek Chain of Lakes, Anoka county.
+Photos by K. Chayka taken in Ramsey County.
+Photos by Peter M. Dziuk taken at Rice Creek Chain of Lakes, Anoka county.